medgardo/ctp-lecture-code/module-04/README.md

 ## 01 - Adding Sequelize and creating models for our Apps

-[Sequelize]() is an ORM library for accessing relational databases through models in our node.js applications.
+[Sequelize](http://docs.sequelizejs.com/en/v3/docs/models-usage/) is an ORM library for accessing relational databases through models in our node.js applications.
 In the instructions below, we assume a Postgres database has already been setup.
+If you don't have postgres installed see instructions here: [https://github.com/medgardo/ctp2016/blob/master/guides/postgres.md](https://github.com/medgardo/ctp2016/blob/master/guides/postgres.md).

 ### Adding sequelize and sequelize-cli